 Case Study of the Month

-A sample jar of the residual treated with Solve 216B.
+A sample of treated ash sludge taken prior to entering the Geotextile tube containers.
 It has great water release, clarity, and flocculation.